Share your insights

 • Working around the person performing compressions, place the two defibrillation pads in the correct positions on the chest (below right clavicle and over cardiac apex).
 You may need to shave or dry the chest.
 Leave jewellery on, but move it out the way.

-• NB: if a pacemaker is present, ensure pads are >8cm away from it (you can put the pads on AP if needed)
+• NB: if an implantable device is present, ensure pads are >8cm away from it (you can put the pads on AP if needed)

 • Delegate someone to manage timing, clearly tell the leader when 2 minute cycles are up and remember the cycle number.
 Cycle 1 starts when the defibrillator is connected.